Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 Ferry Crossing from Wellington to Picton

-Park up on the ferry and get ready to enjoy some spectacular views as you come toward Picton through the Marlborough Sounds.
+Park up on the ferry and get ready to enjoy some spectacular views as you come toward Picton through the Marlborough Sounds on your crossing to the South Island of New Zealand.

-This is, of course, weather dependant.
+This is, of course, weather-dependent.
 I’ve done this crossing twice, once in the winter and once in the summer.

 Picton to the Abel Tasman National Park